-Rocky Hill about 45 minutes or so from Austin.
-The main loop is about 8 miles today (early 2022) and there are plans to continue adding mileage.
-You'll encounter a wide variety of trails, from the straightforward jeep trails to ledges, short climbs, twists through the trees, bunny hops over logs and more.
-And Fat Chuck is one hell of a climb!
-Over the years the ranch has traded hands amongst various owners; the current owners continue to encourage biking and active trail building is helping ensure that there are new places to ride.
+Rocky Hill has been around since 1993 and is about 45 minutes or so from Austin.
+The main loop is 15 miles of single track and there are 3 miles of straightforward jeep trail (mid 2022) and there are plans to continue adding mileage.
+You'll encounter a wide variety of trails, including technical trail features, short steep climbs, twists through the trees, and more.
+And Fat Chuck's Demise is one hell of a climb!
+Over the years the owners (Grey and Pam Hill) have had several lease holders, and they have been operating it themselves again for the last several years.
+After nearly three decades of operation they continue to encourage mountain biking.
+There are active local volunteers who maintain, build, and ensure there are fun trails to ride.

 Although there are many areas that the trial is actually rocky, it might as we have been named "Sandy Hill Ranch" because there are more sandy trails than anything else.
 Every time I leave, I end up cleaning out about a pound of sand out of my drive train.